PavanRangani/docs/docs/devops/guide/update-os.md

 # Update OS on Jenkins/Nexus machine
 - Same steps as above, but also verify that both [Jenkins](https://athena-jenkins.clariusgroup.com/) and [Nexus3](https://athena-nexus.clariusgroup.com/) are working properly.

 > On 13 Sep, we faced issue that Nexus3 was throwing `502 Service Unavailable` and found its container to be stopped.
-(Orphaned after OS upgrade)
+(Orphaned after OS upgrade) See this reference [Nexus is not accessible (throws 502 Service unavailable)]([https://docs.google.com/document/d/1KIXP6CfKXAq24lAr27hHhOkecQzxZEz6fd6NkBgKhug/edit#](https://a.kerika.com/C7_/board/BFG6C/Bd92Z?tab=description))